TrivadisPF/platys-modern-data-platform/documentation/install.md

 ## Installation

-### Mac OS-X or Linux
+### Mac OS-X

-Follow the instructions below to install `platys` on a Mac or Linux systems.
+Follow the instructions below for installing `platys` on a Mac systems.

 1. Run this command to download the current stable release of the platys Stack Generator: